cnpem/iguape/README.md

 ## Project status
-Iguape is fully operational.
-Currently working on improvements in the peak fitting tool.
+Iguape is fully operational at Paineira.
+Working on distribution for Paineira users.